 Shipping vs. Delivery: What’s the Difference?

 If you’re looking for a fulfillment company that’ll make your delivery date almost the same as the shipping date, then choose APS Fulfillment Inc. We serve a variety of industries, so whether you’re looking to ship retail, healthcare or financial items, or commercial furniture, we’ve got the solution for you.
 One of the main benefits of allowing APS to handle your fulfillment needs is the flexibility it allows your business.
 You’ll be able to not only save money and time by eliminating the need to set up your own fulfillment system, but you’ll also be able to scale your fulfillment services depending on the growth of your business.
-Fast and dependable fulfillment services is integral to maintaining a good rapport with customers, which is why you should trust APS—we take the extra care to ensure your customers receive their packages on time, and in good condition.
+Fast and dependable fulfillment services are integral to maintaining a good rapport with customers, which is why you should trust APS—we take extra care to ensure your customers receive their packages on time, and in good condition.
 Contact us today to learn more about how we can help your small business continue to grow.